mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 ## Prepare container

-As `ignition` and its dependencies aren't installed in most of the containers you should install the packages `ignition` and `gptfdisk` in the container
+As `ignition` and its dependencies aren't installed in most of the containers, you should install the packages `ignition` and `gptfdisk` in the container.

 ```
 wwctl container exec <container_name> zypper -n in -y ignition gptdisk